KygekDev/KygekDev/README.md

 Looking for PocketMine-MP 4 plugins by KygekTeam?
 Check out the list in [this page](https://docs.kygek.team/plugins/pocketmine-mp-4.html).

-**⚠️ WARNING:** Unofficial PocketMine-MP plugins with the names above could occasionally be found.
+**⚠️ WARNING:** Unofficial MSS plugins with the names above could occasionally be found.
 I will not provide any support for unofficial versions of plugins above.
-My plugins may work on unofficial versions of PocketMine-MP, but I will never provide any support for them.
+My plugins may work on unofficial versions of MSS-es, but I will never provide any support for them.

 ---

-## 📝 Contributed Plugins & Virions
+## 📝 Contributed MSS Plugins & Virions

 - [PerWorldPlayersList](https://poggit.pmmp.io/p/PerWorldPlayersList) by [@aminozomty](https://github.com/aminozomty)
 - [NichiJoinLocation](https://poggit.pmmp.io/p/NichiJoinLocation) by [@MadeAja](https://github.com/MadeAja)